 At this point, it is suitable to say that engagement surveys are the ideal way to gauge EX levels and take adequate steps to improve employee engagement.
 However, how do you ensure you garner an excellent supply of feedback from younger audiences?

 Or even so, how to get Gen Z to answer employee surveys?

-If you're looking for Gen Z employee engagement survey questionnaire, you first need to consider these tips to ensure you get the feedback you're looking for.
-These tips also apply for conducting pulse and engagement surveys for the workforce as well.
+If you're looking for a Gen Z employee engagement survey questionnaire, you first need to consider these tips to ensure you get the feedback you're looking for.
+These tips also apply to conducting pulse and engagement surveys for the workforce as well.

 Enable multi-device participation - Roll out e-surveys because not only are they more efficient, but they also ensure higher participation rates due to ease of access.

 Set up and send reminders for participation - To increase participation, send reminders over a period of time.
 Remember, while reminders are necessary, optimizing them effectively—without overdoing them — is a complicated art.
 Make sure you have an automated system in place so reminders are not sent to those who have given their feedback

 Analyze results - Analyzing the results helps you notice patterns, challenges, and problems.
 You can compare the results between cohorts (i.e., Gen Z vs. Millennials vs. Gen X) to understand the different behaviors and needs of each.

 Plan ahead - Actionable insights from the surveys help you plan for concrete actions to be taken to improve engagement for Gen Z and other age groups.
 Tailor your strategy, focusing on areas that need improvement for each age group.

 Although collecting feedback may seem like a simple task, many HR practitioners and leaders face hurdles as they start to do it without the right tools.

 Knowing the right questions to ask, setting up a confidential survey, getting participation, and analyzing results are all heavy tasks to take on.